-Material Features of the 2010 Plan
+Material Features of the 2017 Plan

 Eligibility.
-The 2010 Plan allows us, under the direction of our Compensation Committee, to make grants of stock options, restricted and unrestricted stock awards and other stock-based awards to employees, consultants and directors who, in the opinion of the Compensation Committee, are in a position to make a significant contribution to our long-term success.
+The 2017 Plan allows us, under the direction of our Compensation Committee, to make grants of restricted stock units and restricted stock awards, to employees, consultants and directors who, in the opinion of the Compensation Committee, are in a position to make a significant contribution to our long-term success.
 The purpose of these awards is to attract and retain key individuals, further align employee and stockholder interests and to closely link compensation with Company performance.
-The 2010 Plan provides an essential component of the total compensation package, reflecting the importance that we place on aligning the interests of key individuals with those of our stockholders.
-All employees, members of the Board of Directors and consultants of the Company and its affiliates are eligible to participate in the 2010 Plan.
-As of October 5, 2016 we had approximately 2,250 individuals eligible to participate.
+The 2017 Plan provides an essential component of the total compensation package, reflecting the importance that we place on aligning the interests of key individuals with those of our stockholders.
+All employees, members of the Board of Directors and consultants of the Company and its affiliates are eligible to participate in the 2017 Plan.
+As of October 4, 2017 we had approximately 2,155 individuals eligible to participate.

 Limitations on Grants.
-If this Proposal 2 is approved by our stockholders, the 2010 Plan will provide for the issuance of up to 2,500,000 additional shares (as approved by shareholders in this proposal), plus 330,690 shares which presently remain available for issuance under the 2010 Plan.
-Additionally, up to 2,432,291 additional shares under the 2010 Plan may be issued if options outstanding under our 2003 Plan are cancelled or expire in the future without the issuance of shares of common stock, and up to 9,752,624 additional shares under the 2010 Plan may be issued if options and RSUs outstanding under our 2010 Plan are cancelled or expire in the future without the issuance of shares of common stock.
-No additional shares may be issued under our 2003 Plan.
-In addition, each share of common stock issued as restricted stock units, performance share units or other types of awards, other than stock options or stock appreciation rights, counts against the number of total shares available for issuance under the 2010 Plan as 2 shares, and each share of common stock issued as options or stock appreciation rights counts against the total shares available for issuance under the 2010 Plan as one share.
-Hence, as the Company intends to continue to issue restricted stock unit awards, the actual number of underlying shares available for issuance is one-half of the shares available under the 2010 Plan.
-In addition, shares of common stock reserved for awards under the 2010 Plan that lapse or are canceled will be added back to the share reserve available for future awards at the same rate as they were deducted from the authorized shares.
-However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes will not be available again for grant and any stock appreciation right to be settled in shares of common stock will be counted in full against the number of shares available for issuance under the 2010 Plan regardless of the number of exercise gain shares issued upon the settlement of
+If this Proposal 2 is approved by our stockholders, the 2017 Plan will provide for the issuance of up to 1,400,000 shares (as approved by shareholders in this proposal).
+Additionally, up to 2,187,611 additional shares may be issued under the 2017 Plan if options outstanding under our 2003 Plan are cancelled or expire in the future without the issuance of shares of common stock, and up to 7,663,481 additional shares may be issued under the 2017 Plan if options and RSUs outstanding under our 2010 Plan are cancelled or expire in the future without the issuance of shares of common stock.
+No additional shares may be issued under our 2003 Plan or 2010 Plan (upon approval of the 2017 Plan).
+Under the 2017 Plan, each share of common stock issued as a restricted stock unit, counts against the number of total shares available for issuance under the 2017 Plan as one share.
+In addition, shares of common stock reserved for awards under the 2017 Plan that lapse or are canceled will be added back to the share reserve available for future awards on a one-to-one basis.
+However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes will not be available again for grant.
+The 2017 Plan provides that no participant may receive awards for more than 500,000 shares of common stock in any fiscal year.
+Additionally, for non-employee directors, the 2017 Plan provides that the aggregate grant date fair value of any stock rights granted in any calendar year cannot exceed \$500,000 other than pursuant to an election to receive equity in lieu of cash for all or a portion of fees received for service on the Board of Directors or any committee thereof.